Our daily lives are filled with a variety of sounds. The loudness of sound is expressed as a numerical value called the "noise level.

 References

-New Pollution Prevention Technology and Laws and Regulations 2016 Noise and Vibration Edition Pollution Prevention Technology and Laws and Regulations Editorial Board, ed.
+New Pollution Prevention Techniques and Laws 2025 Noise and Vibration Edition Pollution Prevention Techniques and Laws Editorial Board